bingcheng231-blip/A-neurocomputational-framework-of-cross-context-generalization/README.md

 ## Data availability
 The data provided is intended to facilitate the reproduction of results at different levels within the main analysis.
-The data required for the main analysis is located in the https://www.scidb.cn/s/jqiuY3./data folder.
+The data required for the main analysis is located in the https://www.scidb.cn/s/jqiuY3 .

 ### How to get all data used in this paper?